splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - Yes
     - No

-  * - :strong:`The GET method on the APM Visibility Filters resource in the API.
-See :ref:`sensitive-data-controls` for more information.`
+  * - :strong:`The GET method on the APM Visibility Filters resource in the API`
     - Yes
     - Yes
     - Yes
     - Yes

-  * - :strong:`The PUT, POST, and DELETE methods for the APM Visibility Filters resource in the APM API.
-See :ref:`sensitive-data-controls` for more information.`
+  * - :strong:`The PUT, POST, and DELETE methods for the APM Visibility Filters resource in the API`
     - Yes
     - No
     - No